 Also, most ingredients in canned recipes can be substituted for the frozen version.
 So if you have frozen carrots and frozen spinach, feel free to use those instead of the canned versions.

-Just note, that not all substitutions are exact equivalents.
+Note that not all substitutions are exact equivalents.
 Cooking can change levels of vitamins and minerals so be aware of that when deciding to use substitutions.

-To be safe, simply input the ingredients in a nutrition counter like Cronometer and see for yourself.
+To be safe, simply input the ingredients in a nutrition counter like Cronometer

 Remember, the less whole ingredients you include in a recipe, the more likely you’ll need additional supplements to ensure proper balance.
 (Don’t forget to purchase the correct supplements mentioned above before making the meals).